elastic/kibana/style_guides/scss_style_guide.md

 ## Responsive layouts

-Kibana aims to provide at least a read state on anylayouts when on small devices.
-We place any responsive sass at the bottom of our sass documents, rather than intermingled within the components themselves.
+Kibana aims to provide at least a read-only (meaning, editing and controls can be hidden) on layouts when on a small device.
+We place any responsive Sass at the bottom of our SCSS documents, rather than intermingled within the components themselves.

 ```
 // Good